 Look closely at how your target audience is searching for what you have to offer.
 (Image: Rawpixel)

-PPC lead generation refers to the process of using pay-per-click advertising campaigns to attract and capture potential new leads for your business.
+PPC for lead generation refers to the process of using pay-per-click advertising campaigns to attract and capture new leads for your business.

-PPC lead gen allows your business to reach a specific audience, track campaign performance, and generate leads that have a higher likelihood of conversion.
+PPC lead gen allows your business to reach a specific audience, track campaign performance, generating leads that have a higher likelihood of converting.

 1. Create customized landing pages